-Based on the above steps and once the Baseline Assessment process for the selected Landscape/Seascape area(s) of focus has been completed and agreed, the SGP OP6 Country Programme Strategy (CPS) will be fully elaborated and finalized.
+On condition that the above steps and the Baseline Assessment process for the selected Landscape/Seascape/Ridge to Reef area(s) of focus has been completed and agreed, the SGP OP6 Country Programme Strategy (CPS) will be fully elaborated and finalized.

 A draft of the complete CPS (no more than 25 pages in total length) will be produced for review and comment by the NC and NSC.
 It will also be shared for review and approval by the CPMT.
 Any final comments from the NSC and CPMT will be taken into account and addressed in the final draft of the CPS which will then be widely shared and posted online for public information.

-III.
+IV.
 Scope of the assignment:

-The Grantee's main responsibilities will include to undertake all (or some) of the key steps 1 through 3 outlined in II above, based on the needs and specific agreement with the SGP Cambodia country programme.
+The Grantee's main responsibilities will include to undertake all (or some) of the key steps 1 through 3 outlined in II above, based on the needs and specific agreement with the SGP Barbados country programme.
 The Grantee will be expected to produce the key deliverables foreseen under the various key steps in a professional and timely manner.
-The timely completion of all key deliverables will be critical for this project given that it will prepare the CPS which will be needed for further grantmaking within the selected landscape/seascape area(s) of focus.
+The timely completion of all key deliverables will be critical for this project given that it will prepare the CPS which will be needed for further grant-making within the selected landscape/seascape/ridge to reef area(s) of focus.
 It is foreseen that the entire project, if undertaking steps 1 through 3, be completed within a four month period.

 The grantee will design preparatory exercises and help prepare for and facilitate consultations throughout the key steps outlined above, including the preparation of necessary information and background documents as needed.
-The grantee will capture and document key points of discussion and agreement from stakeholder consultations at national and landscape/seascape level.
+The grantee will capture and document key points of discussion and agreement from stakeholder consultations at national and landscape/seascape/ridge to reef level.